codeque-co/codeque/README.md

       - implement transformed query
       -> generate AST diff and use it as a transform (try use json-diff with removed misc keys)
       - show example result
-  - predefined codemode snipets to apply on file
+  - predefined codemode snippets to apply on file
     - eg. transform props into `1{prop1, prop2}` based on which keys are used
     - a) it could be eslint plugin / no need for code-magic for that
     - b) it might be impossible to implement with current approach to codemod
-  - for codemod and eslint we need to be able to reference a variable by indentifier, to be able to track references for more complex cases
+  - for codemod and eslint we need to be able to reference a variable by identifier, to be able to track references for more complex cases
   - track duplicated code - how (eg. pattern to match all DB queries, then exact compare of AST)
     - this could be integrated into editor, so it could search duplicates as you type code
     - predefined patterns to find in current file